MicrosoftDocs/visualstudio-docs/subscriptions/solutions/signing-in/includes/how-do-i-change-my-sign-in-email-dev-essentials.md

 0. Select the **Keep me signed in** checkbox if you'd like to access your membership without being asked to sign in each time
 0. Select **Sign in**

+> [!NOTE]
-Note:  When you join the program, you agree to receive communications.
+> When you join the program, you agree to receive communications.
 If you wish to stop receiving communications, you may leave the program anytime.